observablehq/framework/docs/javascript/imports.md

 <div class="tip">Thanks to <a href="./reactivity">reactivity</a>, imports can live in a JavaScript block anywhere on the page.
 But by convention, imports are commonly placed at the top of source files for readability.</div>

-Once imported, you can use the library anywhere on the page.
+You can use an imported library anywhere on the page.

 ```js echo
 Inputs.button("Throw confetti!", {reduce: () => confetti()})